-- Add all ingredients to a large bowl or stand mixer.
-Mix well until smooth.
-Let sit for 5 minutes.
+- Add all ingredients to a large bowl.
+Mix well using a spatula or mixer until smooth.
+Let it sit for 5 minutes.

-- Preheat waffle iron and coat with non stick spray, butter, or coconut oil.
+- Preheat the waffle iron and coat with non-stick spray, butter, or coconut oil.

-- Pour batter into waffle iron and cook for 3-4 minutes until golden brown on each side.
-Place in the oven to crisp while you repeat cooking remaining waffles.
+- Pour batter into the waffle iron and cook for 3-4 minutes until golden brown on each side.
+Place in the oven to make them crispy while you cook the remaining waffles.

 - Serving Size: 1 waffle

 - Calories: 150